|This is an unofficial version.

 "council" means Manitoba Arts Council established under this Act; (« Conseil »)

 "member" means a member of the council. (« membre »)

-2(2) The council shall consist of 15 members to be appointed by the Lieutenant Governor in Council.
+The council shall consist of no more than nine members to be appointed by the Lieutenant Governor in Council.

 (a) make grants to, assist, co-operate with, and enlist the aid of, organizations whose objects are similar to the objects of the council, and co-operate with the Canada Council;